Where parents feel like chauffeurs, companies step in

 “We love it,” said Fink, an educator in Berkeley, California.
 “We had some issues with the driver giving the kids candy, or the driver not knowing the password, but for the most part I feel very comfortable and confident.”

 Zum, which operates in seven states, drives children aged 5 to 18 and HopSkipDrive serves ages 6 and up.
-Kango, which operates in California, will pick up babies, and they request — but don’t require — that a caregiver accompany children under 2 years old.
+Kango, which operates in California, will pick up babies, and they require that a caregiver accompany children under 2 years old.

 Unlike a babysitting arrangement, parents cannot interview candidates in advance or hire the same recurring driver using HopSkipDrive or Zum.
 On Kango, parents can “meet and greet” a driver before a ride and can request one or more to be the regular driver.